-Pollination and Fertilization are the two main and natural process of producing offspring through the process of sexual reproduction in plants.
+Pollination and Fertilization occur in plants during sexual reproduction.
+They are the two main and natural process of producing offspring.
 Both the process occurs in all bisexual flowers, in which both the male and female reproductive structure (anther and stigma) are involved.
 Therefore flowers are considered as the reproductive organs of all flowering plants.

 It is the biological process of transferring the pollen grains from the male reproductive organ to the female reproductive organ of a flower.
 In this process, pollen grains containing the male genetic material are collected from the anther and transferred to the stigma of a flower.
 In pollination, the pollen grains are transferred between anther and stigma by a number of different vectors including wind, birds, honeybees, moths, and butterflies.

 There are 2 different types of pollination and are mainly based on the distribution of pollen grains.
 They are Self-Pollination and Cross-Pollination.
-The process of pollination was discovered by the German naturalist, named Christian Sprengelduring the 18th century.
+It was discovered by the German naturalist, named Christian Sprengelduring the 18th century.

-It is the physicochemical process during which the diploid zygote is developed by the fusion of both male and female gametes.
+In the fertilization process, female and male gametes fuse together to form a diploid zygote.
 This process occurs after the pollination of the carpel.
 The complete series of fertilization takes place within the zygote to develop into a seed and flowers play a major role as they are the reproductive structures of angiosperms.

 There many differences between pollination and fertilization.
 Let us have a closer look at a few of them.